awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 + **Redirect HTTP to HTTPS**: Viewers can use both protocols, but HTTP requests are automatically redirected to HTTPS requests\.
 + **HTTPS Only**: Viewers can only access your content if they're using HTTPS\.

-For more information, see [ Requiring HTTPS for Communication Between Viewers and CloudFront](using-https-viewers-to-cloudfront.md)\.
+For more information, see [Requiring HTTPS for communication between viewers and CloudFront](using-https-viewers-to-cloudfront.md)\.

 ### Allowed HTTP Methods<a name="DownloadDistValuesAllowedHTTPMethods"></a>